dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 In the incident notification configuration click the **Add notification filter button**

+// todo: screen with marked button

-Set the name for the notification filter and fill the field that will be filtered.
+Set the name for the notification filter and fill in the field that will be filtered.
-Down below, fill any field in **Addresses for notifications of an incident state change** section.
+Down below, fill any field in the **Addresses for notifications of an incident state change** section.

 // todo: screen

-Filters allow to point the details of the following:
+The filter configuration allows to specify the following:

 | Field name                                  | Description                                                                                                                                                                                                                               |
 |---------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|